SchlenkR/FsHttp/README.md

 * Removed `send` and `sendAsync` builder methods
 * Changed request and response printing (mostly used in FSI)
 * Printing related custom operations change in names and behaviour
+* `Dsl` / `DslCE` namespaces: There is no need for distinction of both namespaces.
+It is now sufficient to `open FsHttp` only.
+* The `HttpBuilder<'context>` is replaced by `IBuilder<'self>`, so that the CE methods work directly on the `HeaderContext`, `BodyContext`, and `MultipartContext` directly.
+This simplifies things like mixing Dsl and DslCE, pre-configuring and chaining requests.

 Building